isaac-blasiman/stmartins-guest-attendance/README.md

 # Instructions

 Welcome to the Saint Martin Meal Attendance App.
 This readme provides instructions for how to use the app to its fullest potential.
+Watch a tutorial here: https://youtu.be/PYE65eUXmUU

 ### Purpose